shufanhe/MyRecipe/docs/iteration_report_5.md

 3. Diana:
    - Finish implementing user preferences.
    - Restrict creator to only select from the given categories when they create a recipe.
+   - Front-end for pages.
+   - Add more unit-tests.